gbLw1/go-rest-api/README.md

 ## Database

-Tried with SQL Server but can't connect to 1433 using TelNet so I use [PostgreSQL](https://www.elephantsql.com/).
+Tried with SQL Server but can't connect to port 1433 using TelNet so I use [PostgreSQL](https://www.elephantsql.com/)

 issue: <https://github.com/hashicorp/vault/issues/4167>